hofq/docker-templates/README.md

-If you are having Problems just open an Issue so i can fix it
+If you are having problems just open an issue so I can fix it.